 The allegations are related to selling false product and service reviews - a practice that could have contributed to misleading consumers.

 [Warsaw, 13 November 2023] The share of Polish Internet users who buy online continues to grow - according to the latest data, it is approaching 80% (source: “E-commerce in Poland 2023” report by Gemius).
 Each purchasing decision, regardless of whether we are looking for a new washing machine, sports equipment or an overseas trip, is based on a few key elements.
 We verify the prices, product descriptions, their ingredients or important technical specifications, and seek the opinions of others.
-According to a study commissioned by UOKiK, as many as 93 percent of online buyers consider before clicking the “buy” button.
+According to a study commissioned by UOKiK, as many as 93 percent of online buyers consider reviews before clicking the “buy” button.
 Unfortunately, the role that reviews play in the sales process encourages some economic operators to engage in unfair practices.
 Trading in positive online reviews that are written and published on selected websites to the order of a specific company has become a lucrative business.

 “Verification of the transparency of messages posted online is increasingly challenging for the average user.
 Even those functionalities that were intended to support customers in making their purchasing decisions and verifying the products and services offered online (such as customer reviews and opinions) are becoming increasingly prone to violations and infringements” - says Tomasz Chróstny, President of UOKiK.
 “The publication of false or biased reviews is prohibited by law, as such practices violate the interests of consumers and honest entrepreneurs alike.”